AI-League/grt_blog/index.md

 # GRT 3

-Unfortunately AI Village did not make it to run GRT3 this year at DEFCON.
-We do not have sufficient networking to run this event at DEFCON.

-We will run it online in about a month with partners.
+The GRT 3 will run online in about a month with partners.
 Please signup [here](https://auth.aivillage.org/login) to recieve an email with more information.

 ## Philosophy